-"Fixed Income Asset Proxy" is a hypothetical fixed income assetwith a term equal to the Index Strategy Term-
+"Fixed Income Asset Proxy" is a hypothetical fixed income asset.

 "Hypothetical Portfolio" means a hypothetical portfolio composed of a Fixed Income Asset Proxy and a Derivative Asset Proxy.

 "Index" means a benchmark designed to track the performance of a defined portfolio of securities.